Baljan/cafesys/README.markdown

     (cafesys) $ easy_install pip
     (cafesys) $ pip install -r requirements.txt

-## On Windows
-### Using VirtualBox (recommended)
-Install the [latest Fedora release](http://fedoraproject.org/get-fedora) on a [VirtualBox](http://www.virtualbox.org/) instance.
-If you want to work on the Windows host, configure shared folders.

-### Using Cygwin
-Install [cygwin](http://www.cygwin.com/) and be sure to include the Python and SQLite packages.
-This has not been tried to work; if you do it successfully, please let someone know so that we can update this readme.

 # External Dependencies
 ## Base dependencies
  * See `yum-packages.txt`.
 You can install them all by running `yum -y install $(cat yum-packages.txt)`.

-## Kiosk Mode
- * Opera browser

 ## Smartcard Tools
  * The `pcsc-lite-devel` and `ccid` packages should be installed (in yum).